Familial chylomicronemia syndrome (FCS)

 Identifying FCS

-The rarity of FCS and overlapping features with multifactorial chylomicronemia syndrome (MCS)—another form of genetic sHTG—often make it difficult to diagnose.11
+The rarity of FCS and overlapping features with MCS—another form of genetic sHTG—often make it difficult to diagnose.11

 Triglyceride levels